Why manage human fatigue?

 Employees are also affected by fatigue on a personal level, both at home and at work.
 This can lead to communication breakdowns and anti-social behaviour at home, and dissatisfaction and absenteeism in the workplace.
 Job satisfaction and staff retention may then become an issue for employers.

 While a business cannot eliminate fatigue, it can effectively manage the associated risks.
 In fact, our comprehensive, data-driven Fatigue Risk Management Solution is a vital part of the new corporate toolkit.
-As well as forming part of a broader Safety Management System, it is the framework around which fatigue related risks are managed, operations are planned, and safety is prioritised.
+As well as forming part of a broader Safety Management System, it is the framework around which human fatigue related risks are managed, operations are planned, and safety is prioritised.

-Adopting a proactive approach
+Adopting a proactive approach to human fatigue

 Workplace health and safety legislation is partly driving the move towards Fatigue Risk Management System (FRMS) implementation, but so too is a growing corporate recognition that an organisation’s culture is enhanced when fatigue related risks are managed effectively.